temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 <!--SNIPSTART typescript-hello-workflow-->
 <!--SNIPEND-->

 In this code, the variable `greet` is assigned the value of `proxyActivites`, which is a method from the Temporal TypeScript SDK that lets you configure the Activity with different options.
-In this example, you have specified that Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to begin before it times out.
+In this example, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to begin before it times out.
 Of all the Temporal timeout options,  `startToCloseTimeOut` is the one you should always set.

 The `example` function executes an Activity called `greet`, and the function returns the result of the Activity.
 You'll create the `greet` function in the next section.